You are here:

 Relations between Switzerland and the Republic of Turkey are close and diverse, and are characterised by regular high-level political dialogue as well as extensive economic and trade ties.

-The two countries also hold annual political consultations at the level of secretary of state, consular consultations (since 2009) and counter-terrorism consultations.
-The memorandum of understanding on cooperation in the field of energy that was signed in 2009 should make it possible to forge closer ties in this area.
+The two countries also hold annual political consultations at state-secretary level, consular consultations (since 2009) and consultations on counter-terrorism.
+The memorandum of understanding (MOU) on police cooperation that was signed in 2012 should make it possible to forge closer ties in this area.
+An MOU was also signed in 2009 on cooperation in the energy sector.

-The investment protection agreement of 3 March 1988 and the agreement for the avoidance of double taxation, which will enter into force on 1 January 2013, constitute instruments for orderly economic relations between the two countries.
+The investment protection agreement of 3 March 1988 and the agreement on the avoidance of double taxation, which came into force on 1 January 2013, constitute instruments for orderly economic relations between the two countries.

-In 2011, the trading volume between the two countries amounted to approximately CHF 2.8 billion.
-The volume of Swiss investment in Turkey totals CHF 2.8 billion and has created some 14,000 jobs, making Switzerland the 14th largest international investor in the country.
+In 2012, the trading volume between the two countries amounted to approximately CHF 3 billion.
+The volume of Swiss investment in Turkey totals CHF 2.8 billion and has created over 20,000 jobs, making Switzerland the 14th largest international investor in Turkey.

-Switzerland supports the Office of the United Nations High Commissioner for Refugees (UNHCR), which is working with the Turkish authorities to care for refugees from Syria (as of autumn 2012).
+Switzerland supports the Office of the United Nations High Commissioner for Refugees (UNHCR), which is working with the Turkish authorities to care for refugees from Syria.
+Because of the continued influx of refugees, this support has been expanded to include further contributions at multilateral level and the secondment of experts.
 Switzerland also provided emergency financial aid following the Van earthquake on 23 October 2011.

 The SDC programme in Turkey was completed at the end of 2006.
 The SDC supported various NGOs with the aim of reducing poverty and strengthening civil society and women's rights.